My Trip

 Entry documents Sufficient Notes

-Passport sufficient Yes
+Passport sufficient icon Yes

 A passport is sufficient for entry.
 The passport must have a remaining validity of 6 months at the start of the journey.

-Temporary passport sufficient Yes
+Temporary passport sufficient icon Yes

 A temporary passport is sufficient for entry.
 The temporary passport must have a remaining validity of 6 months at the start of the journey.